by E.J. McMahon and Kent Gardner

 The union pension plans had $13 billion in current assets against liabilities totaling $25 billion, when discounted using the market rate of interest prescribed by the federal Retirement Protection Act of 1994.
 Using this measure, also known as “RPA ‘94”, the plans had funded ratios under 50 percent; that is, they had less than half of what they ultimately will need to provide promised benefits to their plan participants.
 The plans’ total unfunded liabilities came to nearly $12 billion.

 The union pension plans’ estimated unfunded liabilities were smaller when calculated on the basis of their preferred actuarial measures, most of which used a 7.5 percent discount rate.
-Nonetheless, the annual increment towards the multi-year “amortized” cost of paying down those liabilities consumed $1.1 billion out of $1.7 billion in employer contributions to the 25 plans.
+Nonetheless, the annual increment towards the multi-year “amortized” cost of paying down those liabilities consumed $685 million out of $991 million in employer contributions to the 25 plans.
 Hourly employer contributions would have to be even higher to raise these pension plans to the more securely funded level as measured by the RPA ’94 standard.

 A nationwide problem